 “Technology is very present in a sector as relevant as the tourism sector and actively participates in its development.
 We all have in mind its role in moments such as marketing, for example, but equally relevant is what it can offer in terms of legal compliance, always with the challenge of complementing it with attractive user experiences,” reflects Eduardo Rubio, director of Business Development and Corporate Marketing.

-In relation to the latter area, Royal Decree 23/2018, which transposes Directive (EU) 2015/2302 and regulates package tours, and the GDPR, relating to data protection, largely mark the compliance of tourism companies.
+In relation to the latter area, Royal Decree 23/2018, which transposes the (EU) 2015/2302 directive and regulates package travel, and the RGPD, relating to data protection, largely mark the compliance of tourism companies.

-Our solutions for the integrated execution of legal communications and e-recruitment ensure compliance with the various applicable regulations, both cross-cutting (RGPD, but also the eIDAS regulation for electronic transactions) and sector-specific.
+Our solutions for the comprehensive execution of legal communications and for electronic contracting ensure compliance with the various applicable regulations, both cross-cutting (RGPD, but also the eIDAS regulation for electronic transactions), as well as those specific to the sector.

 Our technological platforms applied to the tourism sector